 Accessing the Irish social welfare system as a returning Irish emigrant

 Depending on your circumstances, you may need financial assistance when you return to Ireland.
-The Department of Employment Affairs and Social Protection has a range of social welfare payments to provide financial support.
+The Department of Social Protection has a range of social welfare payments to provide financial support.
 This document gives an overview of those payments and how you can apply for them.

 Before you return to Ireland, you should find out if there are any benefits you can transfer to Ireland – see our document on Moving to Ireland and your social security entitlements.